astroumd/lmtoy/README.md

 # lmtoy

 LMTOY is your toy box for installing and running codes related to LMT data reduction.
-LMT is a 50m single dish radio telescope located in Mexico (18:59:09N 97:18:53W)
+LMT is a large 50m single dish radio telescope located in Mexico (18:59:09N 97:18:53W) operating at mm wavelenghts.

-## Installation

-This is not finalized yet, there are some notes in [INSTALL.md](INSTALL.md), and also check out the Makefile for specific targets that simplify the install.
-This is still a toy monorepo.

 ## data

-LMT telescope data are (mostly) in netCDF format (extension: .nc), which stores data hierarchically in a big binary blob.
-Much like how HDF5 stores data.
+LMT telescope data are (mostly) in netCDF format (extension: .nc), which stores data hierarchically in a big binary blob, much like HDF5.
 Actually, a typical LMT observation consists of a about 10 files in a specific directory hierarchy, all identified via an OBSNUM.

 Tools like **ncdump** display structure and contents (as CDL).
 Careful, hdf5 also contains **ncdump** but it differs in subtle